Ramy (TV series)

-Ramy is an American comedy-drama streaming television series that premiered on April 19, 2019, on Hulu.
+Ramy is an American comedy-drama television series that premiered on April 19, 2019, on Hulu.
 In May 2019, Hulu renewed the series for a second season, which premiered on May 29, 2020.
 The series stars Ramy Youssef as the titular character.
 In July 2020, Hulu renewed the series for a third season, which premiered on September 30, 2022.

 The series has been praised for its portrayal of American Muslims when most Western pop culture depictions are "usually as the bad guys".
 In January 2020, Youssef was awarded the Golden Globe Award for Best Actor in a Television Series Musical or Comedy for his role in Ramy.
 Additionally, Youssef was nominated for two Primetime Emmy Awards for Outstanding Directing for a Comedy Series and Outstanding Lead Actor in a Comedy Series, and in 2020 he also received the Peabody Award.

 Premise

 Ramy follows "a first-generation American Muslim who is on a spiritual journey in his politically divided New Jersey neighborhood.
 It explores the challenges of what it is like being caught between an Egyptian community that thinks life is a moral test, and a generation that thinks life has no consequences."